Skip to content

 Recap

-In this part, you tested bidirectional syncronization between your Git repository and the system when creating and updating an EKS cluster.
+In this part, you tested bidirectional synchronization between your Git repository and the system when creating and updating an EKS cluster.